drio/next-gen-deck/README.md

 Now we should have all the data extracted in csv format per each of the bams.

 It is time to load all that to the redis server.
-Make sure that you have redis up and running and then run the ruby tool:
+Make sure that you have redis up and running.
+Also, make sure you have the
+[redis gem](http://rubygems.org/gems/redis) installed so ruby can talk to your redis server.
+Now we can run the ruby tool to populate the redis server with our dataset:

 ```bash
 $ cd bams_path